 Bullous impetigo is similar except that vesicles typically enlarge rapidly to form bullae.
 The bullae burst and expose larger bases, which become covered with honey-colored varnish or crust.

-Ecthyma is characterized by small, purulent, shallow, punched-out ulcers with thick, brown-black crusts and surrounding erythema.
+Ecthyma is a form of impetigo characterized by small, purulent, shallow, punched-out ulcers with thick, brown-black crusts and surrounding erythema.

 Impetigo and ecthyma cause mild pain or discomfort.
 Pruritus is common; scratching may spread infection, inoculating adjacent and nonadjacent skin.

 Prompt recovery usually follows timely treatment.
 Delay can cause cellulitis, lymphangitis, furunculosis, and hyperpigmentation or hypopigmentation with or without scarring.
-Children aged 2 to 4 yr are at risk of acute glomerulonephritis if nephritogenic strains of group A streptococci are involved; nephritis seems to be more common in the southern US than in other regions.
+Children aged 2 to 4 years are at risk of acute glomerulonephritis if nephritogenic strains of group A streptococci are involved (types 49, 55, 57, and 59); nephritis seems to be more common in the southern United States than in other regions.
 It is unlikely that treatment with antibiotics prevents poststreptococcal glomerulonephritis.

 Honey-colored crust is characteristic of bullous and nonbullous impetigo.

-For persistent impetigo, culture the wound (to identify MRSA) and the nose (to identify a causative nasal reservoir).
+For persistent impetigo, culture the lesion (to identify methicillin-resistant S. aureus [MRSA]) and the nose (to identify a potential nasal reservoir).